-Lower back pain is a common symptoms frequently reported among a majority of the population in the United States.
+Lower back pain is a common symptom frequently reported among most of the population in the United States.
 While low back pain generally resolves on its own, constant discomfort could signal the presence of a more serious injury or condition.
-A variety of factors can lead to spinal damage or injury, manifesting as low back pain, however, when the pain and discomfort includes tingling sensations, numbness and even burning sensations along the lower extremities, damage or injury to the sciatic nerve may have occurred.
+A variety of factors can lead to spinal damage or injury, manifesting as low back pain; however, when the pain and discomfort include tingling sensations, numbness, and even burning sensations along the lower extremities, damage or injury to the sciatic nerve may have occurred.

-Over-exercising, lifting, bending, or twisting abruptly into awkward positions, and even driving for extended periods of time, can strain the sciatic nerve, leading to lower back pain which radiates into the back of the legs as well as other numerous symptoms, known as sciatica.
+Over-exercising, lifting, bending, or twisting abruptly into awkward positions, and even driving for extended periods, can strain the sciatic nerve, leading to lower back pain that radiates into the back of the legs as well as other numerous symptoms, known as sciatica.

 What is Sciatica?